DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

     * **Collaboration among the development team, business stakeholders, and subject matter experts should not be constrained to the start of a project**.

 * Knowledge crunching should be an ongoing concern with the business engaged throughout the _lifetime_ of the application build.
-    * Note: when the system is in use the model may also need to evolve due to technical reasons such as performance or a better understanding of the systems usage.
+    * Note: when the system is in use the model may also need to evolve due to technical reasons such as performance or a better understanding of the system's usage.

 * **A good model must be "malleable"!**